quora/pyanalyze/docs/type_evaluation.md

             show_error("start is a positional-only argument in Python <3.8", argument=start)
         return _T | _S

+## Possible extensions

+The following features may be useful, but are deferred for now for simplicity.

+### Error categories

+It may be useful to provide hints to the type checker about the severity of a `show_error()` call.
+For example, deprecation warnings could be marked so that the user can control whether to show them.

+One possibility is to add a keyword-only argument `category: str = ...` to `show_error()`.
+We would specify some standard categories that can be used in typeshed:

+- `deprecation` (for deprecated behavior)
+- `python_version` (for wrong Python version)
+- `platform` (for wrong sys.platform)
+- `warning` (for miscellaneous non-blocking issues)

+Type checkers could add support for additional categories as desired.
+Other type checkers would be expected to silently ignore unrecognized category strings.

+### Reusable error messages

+Because `show_error()` requires a string literal as the message, typeshed would contain a lot of hardcoded string messages about version changes.

+Some possible solutions include:

+- Allow the message to be a variable of `Literal` type instead of a string literal.
+However, this would not allow customizing an error message to include e.g. the name of the argument or the Python version when some behavior changed.
+- Allow the message to be a call to `.format()` on a string literal or `Literal` variable, where all the arguments are function arguments or literals:
+  `show_error(NEW_IN_VERSION.format(arg, "3.10"))`.
+- Allow the message to be a call to another evaluation function that returns a string literal instead of a type.
+  This would allow even more complex logic for emitting the error message.

+The last option could look like this:

+    @evaluated
+    def added_in_py_version(feature: str, version: str):
+        return f"{feature} was added in Python {version}"

+    def zip(strict: bool = False):
+        if is_provided(strict) and sys.version_info < (3, 10):
+            show_error(
+                added_in_py_version("strict", "3.10"),
+                argument="strict"
+            )

+### Adding attributes

+A common pattern in type checker plugins is for the plugin to add some extra attribute to the object.
+For example, `@functools.total_ordering` inserts various dunder methods into the class it decorates.

+We could add an `add_attributes()` primitive that given a type and a dictionary of attributes, modifies the type to add these attributes.

+Usage could look like this:

+    @evaluated
+    def total_ordering(cls: Type[T]):
+        return add_attributes(
+            cls,
+            {"__eq__": Callable[[T, T], bool]}
+        )

 ## Status

 A partial implementation of this feature is available